 4. Use “OR” to get separate results from 2 keywords.

 5. Use “Filetype:” to get specific files included in the document, article, or publication.

 Ex.
 FIletype: embroidery patterns

-Using hashtag was first brought to Twitter in 2007 by Chris Messina.
-Chris injected the idea of using hashtags to improve “contextualization, content filtering and exploratory serendipity”.
+Using hashtags was first brought to Twitter in 2007 by Chris Messina.
+Chris injected the idea of using hashtags to improve “contextualization, content filtering, and exploratory serendipity”.
 At first, Twitter users hate them, simply because of the way they look.
-However recently, most users use hashtags as a necessity for a tweet, while Chris intended them to be used as a Metadata for a tweet – providing information on what you are referring to.
+However recently, most users use hashtags as a necessity for a tweet, while Chris intended them to be used as Metadata for a tweet – providing information on what you are referring to.

 Over the years, the internet has and will continue to develop ideas for end-user convenience.
 The bottom line is, it’s not the keywords that matter, but it’s how you use them.